Alex Salmond: Alba Party

 On 26 March 2021, Salmond announced he had joined and become leader of the Alba Party, a new pro-independence party, to contest the upcoming 2021 Scottish Parliament election.
 He was Alba's lead candidate on the North East Scotland list.

 While campaigning, he told The New Yorker that he did not want to destroy Nicola Sturgeon.
 "If I wanted to destroy her, that could have been done," he claimed.

 Alba polled 44,913 votes (1.7%) in total, and won zero seats.
 In Salmond's own region, they received 8,269 votes (2.3%).

 Despite a poor showing, Salmond pledged the party would continue campaigning.
 He also claimed that the party had established itself as a political force in only six weeks and would remain on the political scene.

 Alba fielded 111 candidates at the 2022 Scottish local elections, including thirteen who had defected since 2017, but none of them won a seat.
 The following week, Salmond stated that all pro-independence parties needed to work together if Scottish independence was to be achieved.
 He said that the proposed 2023 independence referendum would need to take place, but if it did not, then there would be huge political change in Scotland, in which Alba would play a strong part.

 For the 2024 general election, Alba put up 20 candidates across Scotland, including their sitting MPs: Neale Hanvey and Kenny MacAskill, both formerly of the SNP.

-Salmond himself was not a candidate, saying that it was his intention to contest the Banffshire and Buchan Coast seat at the Next Scottish Parliament election.
+Salmond himself was not a candidate, saying that it was his intention to contest the Banffshire and Buchan Coast seat at the 2026 Scottish Parliament election.

 Alba failed to win any seats, and all candidates lost their deposits.
 Salmond said that he voted for the SNP in Aberdeenshire North and Moray East, due to Alba not standing a candidate there.